terabyte/strong-screen-intelligence/README.md

     DRY_RUN: would be running xrandr --output DP-2 --mode 1920x1080 --rotate normal --pos 0x0 --output HDMI-0 --mode 2560x1440 --rotate normal --pos 1920x0 --output DP-0 --mode 2560x1440 --rotate normal --pos 4480x0 --output DP-1 --off --output DP-3 --off --output DP-4 --off
     # you can now run the above command via copy/paste, or rerun the command without --dry-run

+# Usage: restart-ratpoison-retaining-window-maps

+    # This script looks at which windows are mapped to which numbers, then restarts ratpoison and remapps the windows as they were.
+    # It does not presently do any screen mapping or putting windows on the screens they previously were on
+    # That's for a future version
+    $ ./bin/restart-ratpoison-retaining-window-maps
+    Found window #0 (id 6291469): XTerm - xterm
+    Found window #1 (id 10485776): Firefox - Some title here Found window #2 (id 12582925): XTerm - xterm
+    Found window #3 (id 35651585): Google-chrome - Some other title here Found window #4 (id 48234509): XTerm - xterm
+    Found window #5 (id 50331651): Pavucontrol - Volume Control
+    Ratpoison Restarted!
+    Checking window 0 to see if it is numbered correctly Found window id 50331651 should be 5 but is 0 Checking window 0 to see if it is numbered correctly Checking window 1 to see if it is numbered correctly Found window id 48234509 should be 4 but is 1 Checking window 0 to see if it is numbered correctly Checking window 1 to see if it is numbered correctly Checking window 2 to see if it is numbered correctly Found window id 35651585 should be 3 but is 2 Checking window 0 to see if it is numbered correctly Checking window 1 to see if it is numbered correctly Checking window 2 to see if it is numbered correctly Checking window 3 to see if it is numbered correctly Checking window 4 to see if it is numbered correctly Checking window 5 to see if it is numbered correctly

 # TODO: